auth0/docs/articles/policies/billing.md

 ## In our pricing, what is the difference between internal and external users?
 Are they different technically?

-An active user is a user that has authenticated with username/password, a passwordless connection or any social provider in the last 30 days, counted per application.
+An active user is a user that has authenticated with a username/password combination, a Passwordless connection, or any social provider in the last 30 days.

-For example, if a person logs in to Application 1 through Facebook, then logs in to Application 2 through Google and then logs in to Application 2 using username/password, that would count as 3 active users, even if it's just one individual.
+Auth0 counts users on a per-tenant basis.
+That means that somebody who logs in to multiple applications still counts as one user as long as you've created all of the applications using a single tenant.

 You will find that for certain plans, you have the ability to select between being charged for external users or for internal users.
 There are no technical differences between these types of users, they simply refer to whether someone is external to your company, or an internal employee.

 External users are most likely not going to be using Auth0 on a daily basis, and therefore this plan uses the active users criteria to calculate the price.

-On the other hand, internal users have to login everyday to their different tools and platforms in order to get the work done, so for this case you would pay a flat rate per user, rather than per active user/per app.
+On the other hand, internal users have to login everyday to their different tools and platforms in order to get the work done, so for this case you would pay a flat rate per user.

 ## Can we scale the number of users as needed each month?